Ada-Developers-Academy/core-unit-3/props/problem-set-timeline.md

 In this assignment, which components were container components, and which components were presentational components?
 What are the similarities and differences of the container components and presentational components?

-What was the `Timestamp` component, and why?
+What was the `TimeStamp` component, and why?

 ##### !end-question
 ### !end-challenge